Develop China’s peaceful rise instead of territory rows, scholar tells Beijing ｜ Apple Daily

 The region has been rather restless of late, and that is not just because both the Taiwanese and mainland Chinese are continuing with their respective military exercises and live-fire training along the Taiwan Strait.
 France, Germany and the United Kingdom are also planning to sail warships to the South China Sea, in moves seen as being made on the basis of “Chinese expansionism.”

-In the near term, there was a risk of brushes and conflicts breaking out between China and the United States on the South China Sea, though the situation would likely improve over the long run, Jia Qingguo, professor and dean of the School of International Studies at Peking University, told mainland media.
+In the near term, there was a risk of brushes and conflicts breaking out between China and the United States on the South China Sea, although the situation would likely improve over the long run, Jia Qingguo, professor and dean of the School of International Studies at Peking University, told the China Review News Agency.

 China should take heed of its role as a future superpower and manage its rise in a peaceable manner, according to the Beijing academic.

+The country is one of the parties to territorial and rights disputes surrounding the South China Sea.
+Brunei, Indonesia, Malaysia, the Philippines, Taiwan and Vietnam also have island and maritime claims in the area.

 Jia drew lessons from the emergence of the U.S. years ago.
-Unlike traditional empires, it did not engage in confrontation or war with the then hegemonic Britain, or give priority to sorting out territorial disputes and marine rights with neighboring countries, he explained.
+Unlike traditional empires, it did not engage in confrontation or war with the then hegemonic Britain, or become fixated with sorting out territorial disputes and marine rights with neighboring countries, he explained.

 The peaceful rise of the U.S. was largely due to its open-door policy, and even now, the country still left some of its rows unsettled, Jia said.